-- Physical architecture (Fully integrated Terminal, Intelligent Card Reader or Transparent Card Reader)
+- Physical architecture (Terminal Type as defined in EMV Book 4, Fully integrated Terminal, Intelligent Card Reader or Transparent Card Reader)

 After decision of the certification body, the vendor receives a Range Recognition Letter.

-Terminals not elligible for the range are evaluated on a reduced scope (cf. Incremental Certification).
+Terminals not eligible for the range are evaluated on a reduced scope (cf. Incremental Certification).